Reading Your Water Meter

 A red triangular indicator near the center of the meter dial face is used for leak detection and will spin even if there is an extremely low flow through the meter.
 To check for leaks in your water pipes, turn off all water inside and outside of your home.
 Check the triangular indicator.
 If it is not moving, you have no leaks.
 If it is moving, you have water running somewhere in your home.
 If you are unable to find any leaks yourself, you may want to call your plumber.

-Meter Accuracy
+Meter accuracy

-The City of North Port provides service and maintenance up to, and including, the water meter.
+The City provides service and maintenance up to, and including, the water meter.
 Once water exits the meter, it enters the customer's privately owned system and area of responsibility.
 That includes the backflow prevention device.
 If City staff observes potential leaks or other problems with your plumbing, they will let you know.
 However, you are responsible for assessing and making any necessary repairs or calling a qualified plumber to do so on your behalf.

-If you need help reading your water meter dial, please call us at (941) 240-8000.
+If you need help reading your water meter dial, please call us at 941-240-8000.
 Please remember that the water meter and water meter box are property of the City of North Port and North Port Utilities and should not be damaged or tampered with in any way.